 Who can apply?

-The map shows our eight existing funded Hubs.
-We will fund another eight from 1 March 2019 to 31 August 2020, one in each of eight regions covering all of England:
+The map shows our eight new funded Hubs, in each of eight regions covering all of England:

 - North West

 - North East (includes Yorkshire and Humber)

 - South West

 Our other funded hubs are located in: Worcestershire, Nottingham, Bristol, Waltham Forest and West Sussex.